morge2002/simple-search-engine/README.md

 and extract text content from web pages, and the requests library to fetch web pages.
 The crawler follows links on each page to discover new pages, and it observes a politeness window to avoid overwhelming the website with requests.

-The text content of each page is indexed by the Indexer class, which stores a dictionary of word frequencies to pages.
+The text content of each page is indexed by the Indexer class, which stores a dictionary of word positions to pages.
 Each page has an ID used to reference the page in the index.
 The index is saved to a file and can be loaded from a file.

 The SearchEngine class performs search queries on the index.
-Search queries are ranked by their each word's frequency in a page multiplied by the tf-idf score of the word in the query.
+Search queries are ranked based on phrase occurrence, number of unique query terms and word frequency.

 ## Files